 Sweet Potato Cubes on Sheet Pan Raw

-Roast for about 40 minutes in the center of the oven, tossing partway through, until fork tender.
+Roast for about 40 minutes at 400°F on the middle rack, tossing halfway through, until fork tender.

 Roasted Sweet Potato Cubes - On Sheet Pan